MiloMargolis/CS4100-Clinical-Trial-Matchmaking/README.md

    - Use **K-Nearest Neighbors (KNN)** to find the top k clinical trails that match for the patient using the patient's and trails' vectors.
    - Calculate **Euclidean distance** between the patient and trails' embeddings and convert it to a match score using 100 / (1 + distance).
 4. **Ranking**
-   - Combine similarity scores and success probabilities to rank trials for each patient.
-Match scores are calculated using the formula score = 100 / (1 + distance) which helps to assign higher scores to closer matches.
+   - Use the Match scores calculated which helps to assign higher scores to closer matches and output the top K best fit trails.

 ## Next Steps